 Fine Curly Hair Is Best Comb/Brush Free

 To my surprise the Curly Girl Method works extremely well, and yes I really did stop using my seamless wooden comb which I rave about in Let’s Talk Hair–Part 2.
 My hair is best described as a mix of mainly Corkscrew Curls with Fractal/Zigzag Curls in Curly Girl–The Handbook: “Hair that appears thickly textured when you look at it all together, but is actually baby-fine and delicate when you look at a single strand.
-(This is why your hair breaks so easily.) and Hair that’s hypersensitive to rough handling.”
+This is why your hair breaks so easily, and is hypersensitive to rough handling.”
 I had been back and forth thinking that my hair couldn’t be “baby-fine,” yet it did snap very easily even with gentle combing or brushing, and would be challenging to see individual hair strands if my hair wasn’t dark brown.

 Having easy to snap hair strands is why I always am trying to make the perfect hair detangler, or wash my hair in braids to avoid tangles in the first place.
 Having baby-fine curls also explains seeing tiny holes in some of my hair strands even after carefully blow drying my hair this past December.
 My hair is simply too fine to withstand heat well.

 Just as one may “train” their hair to be straight, you can also “train” your natural curls to be very curly.
 When training your hair to be curly, using heat appliances such as curling irons, flat irons, and blow dryers unless diffusing on low heat is almost pointless.
 Heat robs curls of vital moisture and if used too much can disfigure the shape of your curls leaving them damaged and limp.